fmalmeida/ngs-preprocess/README.md

 ## About

-ngs-preprocess is an easy to use nextflow docker-based pipeline that uses state-of-the-art software for pre-procesing ngs reads of Illumina, Pacbio and Oxford Nanopore Technologies and has only two dependencies: [Docker](https://www.docker.com/) and [Nextflow](https://github.com/nextflow-io/nextflow).
+ngs-preprocess is an easy to use nextflow docker-based pipeline that uses state-of-the-art software for quality check and pre-processing ngs reads of Illumina, Pacbio and Oxford Nanopore Technologies and has only two dependencies: [Docker](https://www.docker.com/) and [Nextflow](https://github.com/nextflow-io/nextflow).
 It wraps up the following software:

 * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 * [TrimGalore](https://github.com/FelixKrueger/TrimGalore)